-- This doesn't test all rules, it only implements (hopefully correctly) the matrix. - There can be differences between PDF 1.7 and 2.0, e.g. FENote is role-mapped to Note in PDF 1.7 and then has different containment rules. - The special tag MC stands for mc-chunks, so "real content" (the matrix has containments rules for this too). - Currently there is as only negative number -1 but that is bound to change, depending on if (and how) it is possible to "repair" a disallowed parent-child relation. - Warnings can be wrong.
+- This doesn't test all rules, it only implements (hopefully correctly) the matrix. - There can be differences between PDF 1.7 and 2.0, e.g. FENote is role-mapped to Note in PDF 1.7 and then has different containment rules. - The special tag MC stands for mc-chunks, so "real content" (the matrix has containments rules for this too). - Currently there is only only negative number -1 but that is bound to change, depending on if (and how) it is possible to "repair" a disallowed parent-child relation.